Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Sufficient conditions for a non-degenerate martingale limit

 where $l_{\lambda}(t,x):=-\log\p_{\delta_{x}}\left[\exp\left(-\lambda W^{h}_{t}(X)\right)\right]$.
 Let

 We have by Jensen's inequality that

 Hence $l_{\lambda}(x)\le \lambda h(x)$ for all $x\in E$.
 This together with \eqref{2.2.2} and the dominated convergence theorem yields that

 Thus we get \eqref{7.8} by differentiating both sides of \eqref{5.25} with respect to $\lambda$ and then letting $\lambda\downarrow 0$.
 Note that $0\le g\le 1$ by Fatou's lemma.
-By the Markov property of $X$ and \eqref{7.8}, we have for any $t\ge 0$ and $x\in E$,
+By the Markov property of $X$ and \eqref{7.8}, we have for all $t\ge 0$ and $x\in E$,

 Here we used \eqref{prop2.0} in the last equality.